kytos-ng/documentation/tutorials/napps/development_environment_setup.rst

 .. code-block:: console

-  (test42) $ pip3 install --upgrade pip setuptools wheel
+  (test42) pip install --upgrade pip setuptools wheel

 The parenthesis marker identifies that the test42 virtualenv is activated.
 If you want leave this virtualenv you can use the command ``deactivate``.
-After this, the virtualenv name will disappear from your prompt and you will be using your regular Ubuntu environment.
+After this, the virtualenv name will disappear from your prompt and you will be using your regular Linux environment.

 .. note:: Inside the virtualenv, all pip packages will be installed within the *test42* folder.
-Outside the virtualenv, all pip packages will be installed into the default system environment (standard Ubuntu folder).
+Outside the virtualenv, all pip packages will be installed into the default system environment (standard Linux folder).

 If you want to read more about it, please visit: |virtualenv|_ and
 |virtualenv_docs|_ pages.